 \para{Diagonal coinvariant algebras} In \S\ref{section:coinvariants} we obtain new results about a well-studied object in algebraic combinatorics: the multivariate diagonal coinvariant algebra.
 The story begins in classical invariant theory.
-Let $k$ be a field of characteristic~0.
-Fix $r\geq 1$.
-For each $n\geq 0$ we consider the algebra of polynomials in $r$ sets of $n$ variables.
-The symmetric group $S_n$ acts on this algebra via the diagonal action:
+Let $k$ be a field of characteristic~0, and fix $r\geq 1$.
+For each $n\geq 0$ we consider the algebra of polynomials in $r$ collections of $n$ variables.
+The symmetric group $S_n$ acts on this algebra diagonally:

-Chevalley and Weyl computed the $S_n$-invariants of this action, the so-called \emph{multisymmetric polynomials} (see \cite[II.A.3]{Weyl}).
+Chevalley and Weyl computed the $S_n$-invariants under this action, the so-called \emph{multisymmetric polynomials} (see \cite[II.A.3]{Weyl}).
 Let $I_n$ be the the ideal in $k[{\bf X}^{(r)}(n)]$ generated by the multisymmetric polynomials with vanishing constant term.
-The \emph{$r$-diagonal coinvariant algebra} is defined to be the $k$-algebra
+The \emph{$r$-diagonal coinvariant algebra} is the $k$-algebra

 Each coinvariant algebra $R^{(r)}(n)$ is known to be a finite-dimensional $S_n$-representation.
 These representations have been objects of intense study in algebraic combinatorics.
 Borel proved that $R^{(1)}(n)$ is isomorphic as an $S_n$-representation to the cohomology $H^*(\GL_n\C/B;k)$ of the complete flag variety $\GL_n\C/B$.
 Furthermore Chevalley \cite[Theorem B]{Chevalley} proved that $R^{(1)}(n)$ is isomorphic to the regular representation of $S_n$, so $\dim R^{(1)}(n)=n!$.
-Haiman \cite{Hai} gave a geometric interpretation for $R^{(2)}(n)$ and used it to prove the ``$(n+1)^{n-1}$ Conjecture'', which states that \beq \dim(R^{(2)}(n))=(n+1)^{n-1}. \eeq For $r>2$ the dimension of $R^{(r)}(n)$ is not known.
+Haiman~\cite{Hai} gave a geometric interpretation for $R^{(2)}(n)$ and used it to prove the ``$(n+1)^{n-1}$ Conjecture'', which stated that \beq \dim(R^{(2)}(n))=(n+1)^{n-1}. \eeq For $r>2$ the dimension of $R^{(r)}(n)$ is not known.

 The polynomial algebra $k[{\bf X}^{(r)}(n)]$ naturally has an $r$-fold multi-grading, where a monomial has multi-grading $J=(j_1,\ldots,j_r)$ if its total degree in the variables $x_1^{(k)},\ldots,x_n^{(k)}$ is $j_k$.
 This multi-grading is $S_n$-invariant, and descends to an $S_n$-invariant multi-grading